Least Squares Estimation For Hierarchical Data: Production 2020 CIs Data Product

-To provide an idea of the computational requirements of our implementation of the proposed algorithms for the numerical experiment explored here, we will describe the cluster settings and runtimes required to produce the CIs for the geounits in the US spine.
-Our implementation itself was written in Python and PySpark, and is available at \url{https://github.com/uscensusbureau/DAS_2020_GLS_Uncertainty_Evaluation}.
+To provide an idea of the computational requirements of our implementation of the proposed algorithms for the numerical experiment explored here, we will describe the cluster settings and runtimes required for our implementation of this algorithm.
+The codebase itself is available at \url{https://github.com/uscensusbureau/DAS_2020_GLS_Uncertainty_Evaluation}.
 This implementation was executed on Amazon Web Services (AWS) using Elastic Map Reduce (EMR) version 6.15 and Apache Spark version 3.4.
 Each node in the cluster was an AWS r6i.8xlarge virtual machine, which has 32 virtual cores and 244GiB of RAM.
 We configured the cluster so that it had one primary node and 40 core nodes, and configured Spark so that there were 40 executors, each with 11 spark executor cores.
-Computing the CIs required first executing Algorithm \ref{alg:two_pass_est} using the 2020 Persons Redistricting Data File NMFs as input, which had a runtime of 9.7 hours.
-Next, we marginalized the 2020 DHCP NMFs to the schema used by the Persons Redistricting Data File and then used these marginalized NMFs as input in Algorithm \ref{alg:two_pass_est}, which had a runtime of 31.7 hours.
-In the final step we computed the histogram estimate and variance matrix of each tabulation geounit at the tract geolevel and above separately in both of these two spines and combined them using the approach outlined in the previous paragraph, which had a runtime of 16.0 hours.
+Computing the CIs required first executing Algorithm \ref{alg:two_pass_est} using the 2020 Persons Redistricting Data File noisy measurements as input, which had a runtime of 9.7 hours.
+Next, we marginalized the 2020 DHCP noisy measurements to the schema used by the Persons Redistricting Data File and then used these marginalized noisy measurements as input in Algorithm \ref{alg:two_pass_est}, which had a runtime of 31.7 hours.
+In the final step we computed the histogram estimate and variance matrix of each tabulation geographic unit at the tract level and above separately in both of these two spines and combined them using the approach outlined in the previous paragraph, which had a runtime of 16.0 hours.